salman-abedin/bolt/README.md

 # Features

--  Personalized result
+-  Personalized search list

 -  Filtering of irrelevant files

--  Real-time update of the search list

 -  Customized application launching that can be defined easily (unlike **xdg-open**)

 -  Googling capability

+-  (Optional) Real-time update of the search list

 -  Runs as fast as it gets! (hint: ~100 lines of POSIX shellscripting & early updating)